 Since these income-driven plans often lengthen loan terms, borrowers may pay significantly more interest on their loans over time.
 Also, any forgiven balance at the end of their loan term is typically treated as taxable income.

 There are several reasons why forgiving student loan debt may not be a straightforward positive.
-The first is that according to U.S. tax laws, debt that’s forgiven is a taxable event.
-Under income-driven student loan repayment plans, for instance, if you make consistent, on-time payments for the life of the loan (20 or 25 years, depending on when you borrowed), any balance remaining at the end of your loan term is forgiven—but whatever’s forgiven is considered taxable income.
+The first is that, according to U.S. tax laws, debt that’s forgiven is a taxable event.
+Under income-driven student loan repayment plans, for instance, if you make consistent, on-time payments for the life of the loan (20 or 25 years, depending on when you borrowed), any balance remaining at the end of your loan term is forgiven — but whatever’s forgiven is considered taxable income.

 The second issue pundits raise with this plan is that it’s being sold as a stimulus: If the government forgives people’s student loan debt, they’ll put money back into the economy, the thinking goes.
 But forgiving debt isn’t the same as handing people a check.
-And, Baum argues, the government could be targeting the wrong audience.

 Instead of targeting only student loan borrowers who qualify for relief, the government could provide a stimulus check to all Americans, and Americans could decide for themselves how to use it.